kwaldenphd/python-structured-data/README.md

 ## Lab Goals

-This lab covers various methods for reading structured data into Python using `csv` and `openpyxl`.
-It also covers other types of delimiters and escape characters.
-The lab also overs writing data from Python to a structured data file.
+This lab covers various methods for reading structured data into Python, focusing on `csv` and `json`.
+It covers other types of delimiters and escape characters.
+It also provides an overview of web APIs and how to construct an API call in Python.

 By the end of this lab, students will be able to:
 - Describe the structure and components of a `.csv` file
 - Read a `.csv` file into Python using the `csv` module and a `for` loop
 - Understand how to approach other types of delimited files
 - Understand how to work with escape characters when loading structured data
-- Understand how Python dictionaries work as a type of structured data
-- Write data from Python to a `.csv` file
-- Understand the basic of working with `.xlsx` files in Python

-This lab covers the basic components and structure for JSON and XML data files.
-This lab covers various methods for reading JSON and XML data into Python using `json` and `ElementTree`.
-The lab also overs writing data from Python to JSON or XML.

-By the end of this lab, students will be able to:
-- Describe the structure and components of JSON and XML  files
 - Read a JSON file file into Python using the `json` module
-- Understand how Python dictionaries work as a type of structured data
-- Understand how to generate an XML structure from within Python
-- Write data from Python to JSON and XML files

-This lab provides an overview of web APIs and how to construct an API call in Python.
-It also covers how to work with the results of an API call in the Python programming environment, and write that data to a JSON file.

-By the end of this lab, students will be able to:
 - Describe the basic components and functionality of a web API
 - Write a basic API call in Python
 - Work with the results of an API call in Python